RePoseDM: Recurrent Pose Alignment and Gradient Guidance for Pose Guided Image Synthesis: Proposed Method

-where ${\mathbf{F}_{S}^{'}}^{n}$ is the feature at step $n$ after FFN, residual connection and layer norm as shown in Fig. \ref{fig:architecture}, it is obtained from the warped input feature $\mathbf{F}_S^{n-1}$ at previous step $n-1$ (equation \ref{warping}). $R$ controls the radius of each local region and hence produce the correlation feature of size $H \times W \times (2R + 1) \times (2R + 1)$.
+where $\mathbf{F}_{S}^{{'}^{n}}$ is the feature at step $n$ after FFN, residual connection and layer norm as shown in Fig.\ref{fig:architecture}.
+It is obtained from the warped input feature $\mathbf{F}_S^{n-1}$ at previous step $n-1$ (equation \ref{warping}). $R$ controls the radius of each local region and hence produce the correlation feature of size $H \times W \times (2R + 1) \times (2R + 1)$.
 The architecture of pose aggregator is similar to the previous works \cite{cao2022iterative, cao2023recurrent, shao2021localtrans}, it consists of 2 convolution layers and 1 max-pooling layer, with convolution layer of same depth $D$ used during attention.
 Correlation is similar to cross-attention\cite{shao2021localtrans} where the output is the mapping of source features to pose-aligned features.
-At iteration $n$, the output of pose aggregator for specific region is given as $\Delta F^{n}$.\\ \textbf{Recurrent Pose Alignment}: For each region $\mathscr{N}(x)$, the MapFormer and Pose-Aggregator produces the correlation map of pose-specific features for global to local regions in an iterative manner for $n \in [1,N]$.
-We introduce recurrent accumulator $\mathcal{F}$ to combine these features for all regions which can be used to do warping recursively, this ensures the accurate estimation of warped source features reducing pose misalignment to minimum possible.
-The recurrent accumulation is given as:
+At iteration $n$, the output of pose aggregator for specific region is denoted as $\Delta F^{n}$.\\ \textbf{Recurrent Pose Alignment}: For each region $\mathscr{N}(x)$, the MapFormer and Pose-Aggregator produce the correlation map of pose-specific features for global to local regions in an iterative manner for $n \in [1,N]$.
+We introduce a recurrent accumulator $\mathcal{F}$ to combine these features for all regions, which can be used to perform warping recursively.
+This ensures the accurate estimation of warped source features (finally ${{F}_S}^{N}$ fed to the U-Net's Cross-Attention as shown in Fig. \ref{fig:architecture}), reducing pose misalignment to the minimum possible.
+The recurrent accumulation is defined as: